saul/demofile/README.md

 ## Release History

+### 0.2.9 (12/09/16)

+- :sparkles: Added entities `baselineupdate` event which is fired whenever the `instancebaseline` string table is updated with new properties.

 ### 0.2.8 (30/08/16)

 - :sparkles: The `dem_StringTables` command, which holds additional string table data on client-side recorded demos, is now parsed